-The current Consortium consists of 25 principal investigators from American, Canadian, and European universities as well as an extended network of researchers from international institutions.
-Consortium research is supported through grants, government matching programs and the annual support of 12 core corporate sponsors.
+The current Consortium consists of 36 principal investigators from American, Canadian, and European universities, as well as an extended network of researchers from international institutions.
+Consortium research is supported through grants, government matching programs, and the annual support of 15 core corporate sponsors.
 The Consortium is also supported by in kind support such as equipment, personnel, laboratory and data analysis through other industry partners.
-Consortium research has an annual budget approaching $8M, which helps facilitate field activities which are the foundation of applied groundwater research.
-At present, research is focused on contaminated industrial sites both in Canada and internationally, most of which are owned by the Corporate Sponsors.
+(Please note that no overhead can be charged on any funds received from The Consortium).
+Consortium research has an annual budget approaching $10M, which helps facilitate field activities that are the foundation of applied groundwater research.
+At present, research is focused on contaminated industrial sites both in Canada and internationally, most of which are owned by Corporate Sponsors.

 Download the University Consortium Overview 2022 document.